texas-robocamp/texas-robocamp.github.io/tutorials/welcome/welcome.md

 There are some activities that we will do as one big group.
 For instance, sections of the tutorial are accompanied by brief lectures or group activities.
 Sections that are done as a group will be marked with a yellow box to indicate that you should wait to synchronize with the other campers.

-{% include callout_synchronize.html  comment="Just kidding.
+{% include callout_synchronize.html  comment="This is just to show you what it looks like.
 Keep going." %}

-Seriously, that yellow box is just there to show you what it looks like.

 ## Tips

-Sometimes we need to tell you something tangential to the line of thought of the tutorial, but important to point out, or to highlight something so you do not forget to do it.
-We'll mark these boxes green.
+Sometimes we need to tell you something tangential to the line of thought of the tutorial, but important to point out.
+Tips look like this.

 {% include tip.html content="Don't get distracted by the tips.
 They're intended to help you, not side-track you." %}

 ## Command Line Instructions

-Sometimes we just want you to type something into the computer so we can get on to the next thing.
-In-depth instruction on that command would slow down the camp, so we just tell you what to do.
-You can literally copy-paste the commands, minus the bullets.
+Sometimes we just want you to type something into the computer and we just tell you what it is.
+You should literally copy-paste these commands when you see a box like this.
+The commands below are just an example, and are harmless, but not productive.

 {{ site.data.alerts.terminal_commands }}
 cd